daolq/Android-StartActivityForResultFromFragment/README.md

 # Android-StartActivityForResultFromFragment
 ------------------------------------------------------------------------

-You can start another Activity from Fragment and do like from Activity
+You can start another Activity from Fragment like start from Activity

 #####How to use: